 Does the Stock Market Fully Appreciate the Implications of Leading Indicators for Future Earnings?
 Evidence from Order Backlog

-A number of recent studies assume market efficiency and hence interpret an association between stock returns and leading indicators as evidence of the contribution of such indicators to future earnings.
-We explicitly examine (i) whether one leading indicator - order backlog - has predictive ability for future earnings, and (ii) whether market participants correctly incorporate such predictive ability in determining share prices.
-We find that the stock market overweights the contribution of order backlog in predicting future earnings and a hedge strategy that takes positions on the cross-sectional distribution of backlog generates significant future abnormal returns.
-Additional analysis indicates that the market mispricing is not due to analysts' inability to incorporate order backlog into their earnings forecasts.
+Although leading indicators are becoming increasingly important for equity valuation, disclosures of such indicators suffer from the absence of GAAP related guidance on content and presentation.
+We explicitly examine (i) whether one leading indicator - order backlog - predicts future earnings, and (ii) whether market participants correctly incorporate such predictive ability in determining share prices.
+We find that the stock market overweights the contribution of order backlog in predicting future earnings and a hedge strategy that exploits such overweighting generates significant future abnormal returns.
+However, such mispricing is not due to analysts' inability to incorporate order backlog into their earnings forecasts.

 Suggested Citation: Suggested Citation